 |Joico Color Balance Blue Shampoo and Conditioner, 10 oz||$|

 If you have achieved your desired lift but your dark hair has turned orange, the best way to fix it is using a toner.
-We have written in more detail about fixing hair dye disasters here but in short you can use a medium ash blonde hair dye (like this one or this one) to neutralise the orange hair down to a cool light brown shade, without lightening your hair too much or damaging it more after bleaching.
+We have written in more detail about fixing hair dye disasters here, but in short, you can use a medium ash blonde hair dye (like this one or this one) to neutralize the orange hair down to a cool light brown shade, without lightening your hair too much or damaging it more after bleaching.

 |Manic Panic Flash Lightning Bleach 30 Volume Box Kit||$|

 |Manic Panic Flash Lightning Hair Bleach Kit 40 Volume||$|

 Also, bleach can and will cause damage to clothes, so arm yourself with an old t-shirt or old towels you don’t mind getting stained.
 Vinyl gloves are much more comfortable than the ones that usually come with commercial bleaching sets.